oracle/weblogic-azure/aks/updateAppTemplate.md

 ### Java EE application location

-The template supports two approach to specify the location of Java EE application.
+The template supports two approaches to specify the location of Java EE application.
 The template will update the cluter with applications specified in `appPackageUrls` and `appPackageFromStorageBlob`.

 #### SAS URLs